G.I. Bill of Rights

 This document was on display in the “Featured Documents” exhibit in the Rotunda Galleries of the National Archives in Washington, DC, June 6 through July 14, 2014.

-The National Archives Museum’s “Featured Documents” exhibit is made possible in part by the Foundation for the National Archives through the generous support of Toyota.
+This “Featured Documents” exhibit was made possible in part by the Foundation for the National Archives through the generous support of Toyota.

 Download a high-resolution version of this document from the National Archives’ Online Public Access Database.